dshatilo/PortfolioProjects/README.md

 # Highlights
-35 private companies valued at over $10 Bn as of December 6, 2021.
+35 private companies valued at over $10 Bn as of December 2021.
+US companies dominate the list of unicorns.

 # About Me